-As of March 31, 2006, \$0.4 million of deferred net losses on derivative instruments recorded in accumulated other comprehensive income are expected to be reclassified to current earnings during the next twelve months.
+As of March 31, 2006, \$0.4 million of deferred net losses on derivative instruments recorded in "Accumulated other comprehensive gain (loss)" are expected to be reclassified to current earnings during the next twelve months.
 This reclassification is primarily due to the sale of inventory that includes previously hedged purchases.
 The maximum term over which the Company is hedging exposures to variability of cash flows (for all forecasted transactions, excluding interest payments on variable-rate debt) is eighteen months.
 Overall, the derivatives designated as cash flow hedges are nearly 100% effective.